-1. Now we know how to connect to remote servers/hosts.
+- 1. Now we know how to connect to remote servers/hosts.
 However, the process and command for the connection is a bit lengthy, so in order to copy files and to connect more easily without having to specify your user name and the full remote hostname all the time, there is a neat way to customise ssh connections.
-On your local computer, change into your home directory: > cd e -nw config

-Then, change into the directory .ssh/.
-Note that this is a hidden directory (which is why it starts with a dot), so 1s would normally not show it, however, if you do 1s -a, then all files and directories are shown, including hidden ones.

-2. So, now in dir .ssh/, see if you have a file called config.
-If not, then simply create it (or if it exists), modify (creation and modification is the same command if you are using emacs):
+On your local computer, change into your home directory: > cd - Then, change into the directory .ssh/.
+Note that this is a hidden directory (which is why it starts with a dot), so ls would normally not show it, however, if you do ls -a, then all files and directories are shown, including hidden ones.
+In case this does not exist, create the directory with > mkdir ~/.ssh/. - 2.
+So, now in directory .ssh/, see if you have a file called config.
+If not, then simply create it (or if it exists), modify (creation and modification is the same command if you are using emacs): - > e -nw config